Almohad Caliphate: Calligraphy and manuscripts

 During the Almohad dynasty, the act of bookbinding itself took on great importance, with a notable instance of the Almohad caliph Abd al-Mu'min bringing in artisans for a celebration of the binding of a Qur'an imported from Cordoba.
 Books were most frequently bound in goatskin leather and decorated with polygonal interlacing, goffering, and stamping.
 The primary materials used for the pages were goat or sheep vellum.
-However, the Almohad dynasty also saw industrial advancements in the spread of paper mills in Seville and Marrakesh, leading to the introduction of paper for Qur'an manuscripts, illuminated doctrine books, and official documents.Barrucand, Marianne (2005).
-Les Enluminares de l'Epoque Almohade: Frontispices et Unwans.
-Estudios Arabes e Islamicos. p.
-72-74.
+However, the Almohad dynasty also saw industrial advancements in the spread of paper mills in Seville and Marrakesh, leading to the introduction of paper for Qur'an manuscripts, illuminated doctrine books, and official documents.
 Most Qur'anic manuscripts were close to square-shaped, though other religious texts were typically vertically oriented.
 With the exception of a few large-scale Qur'ans, most were modestly sized, ranging from 11 centimenters to 22 centimeters on each side, with 19 to 27 lines of script each page.
 In contrast, large-sized Qur'ans were typically approximately 60 centimeters by 53 centimeters and had an average of five to nine lines of script to a page, typically in Maghrebi thuluth.

 Hadith Bayāḍ wa Riyāḍ, the love story of Bayad and Riyad, is one of the few remaining illustrated manuscripts dated to 13th century Almohad caliphate.
 Its use of miniatures displays a clear connection with previous illustrated tradition from the eastern Islamic world.
 However, it deviates in its depictions of the frontispiece, interior, and teaching scenes, which show similarities to scientific manuscripts from the central Islamic world, typically considered to have consisted of the Arabian peninsula, northeast modern Iran, and the Fertile Crescent.
 Depictions of architecture specific to the Almohad caliphate are also evident in several places in the manuscript.The penultimate Almohad caliph, Abu Hafs al-Murtada, was a notable calligrapher in his own right and composed poems and copied Qur'ans.
 A known bibliophile, he frequently endowed books to madrasas and mosques and established the first public manuscript transcription center in Marrakesh.
 One of the large Qur'ans that he copied has been preserved in Marrakesh and is the oldest surviving example in the western Islamic world of a Qur'an personally produced by a sovereign ruler.
 The 10-volume tome is written on parchment and bound with a leather cover decorated with a geometric motif, exhibiting the first dated use of gold tooling on a manuscript binding.
 The verses are written in Maghrebi mabsūt script and the end of each verse is marked by a gold circle divided into eight uniform segments.
 Using large Maghrebi script, there are five to 10 lines to a page, with relatively few words to each line.
 There is lavish use of gold, and this Qur'an, as with other Qur'ans of this size, was likely intended for court use.